 So what does that mean in our busy, everyday lives?

-How to Stop the Cycle of Bad Behavior
+How to Stop Unwanted Behavior Before it Starts

-Planting always starts with the end in mind.
-If an apple farmer wants to plant more apple trees, he’s smart to plant apple seeds.
-Duh!
-He’s not going to be throwing around orange seeds!
+If we keep with the planting example of reaping what you sow we can come to a reasonable conclusion that we should be planting with the end in mind.
+For example, if a farmer wants to plant more apple trees, he’s going to plant apple seeds.
+He’s not gonna to be throwing around the wrong seeds!

 We need to decide what kind of life we want to live.
 What kind of marriage we want to be in.
 What kind of children we want to raise.
 And then start planting the seeds that will produce the harvest we want instead of the ones we don’t want.